Inside: Find out the the absolute best way to put together a meaningful kindergarten and preschool homework plan.

 The printable homework calendars I’ve sent home are definitely not worksheets.
 They include a variety of tasks that kids can do – sometimes with their families, and sometimes on their own.
 My goal is for my students, and their parents, to see how learning can take place in a wide variety of ways.
 Additionally, kiddos with older siblings love having their own “homework” to complete like their big brother or sister.

-These homework calendars can go home at the beginning of the month, with the kids returning them at the end of the month.
+These homework calendars can go home in their personalized folders at the beginning of the month, with the kids returning them at the end of the month.
 They can also just be used as suggestions when parents ask about homework for preschool kiddos.

 I’m happy to share one of my homework calendars with you!
 Huge thanks to Jamie of Play to Learn Preschool for giving me a tutorial about making the calendar editable.
 That way, teachers (and parents!) can put their own spin on the homework.